WyThatGuy/reddit2tiktok/README.md

 # reddit2tiktok

+> **⚠️ Deprecated** — This project is no longer actively maintained and may break due to API or website changes.

 **Automatically turn Reddit posts into short-form TikTok-style videos.**

 This Python project pulls **text and images from Reddit** and combines them with a background video and text-to-speech narration to create TikTok-ready clips.